 by Steve House

-When I started thinking about this, I began by looking at other judgement-heavy pursuits.
+When I started thinking about this, I began by looking at other judgment-heavy pursuits.
 Teaching medicine requires students to be backed up by redundancy (multiple doctors’ opinions) and checklists.
 Business schools lean heavily on case studies.
 The majority of professions use various combinations of book-learning, lecturing, and apprenticeship.

-In mountain sports, specifically in alpine climbing, learning to make good decisions evolves uniquely for each climber or skier as some combination of mentorship and the school-of-hard-knocks.
+In mountain sports, specifically in alpine climbing, learning to make good decisions evolves uniquely for each climber or skier as some combination of mentorship and the school of hard knocks.
 The later is dangerous.
 The former is difficult to find.
 Guide services are an excellent choice, but are expensive.

 Mentorship is, in my view, the best way to learn how to make good decisions.
-I lucked into amazing mentors who taught me mountain judgement by living through it with me over hundreds of ascents.
+I lucked into amazing mentors who taught me mountain judgment by living through it with me over hundreds of ascents.
 I believe so strongly in mentorship that in 2012 my wife Eva and I founded Alpine Mentors as a 501(c)3 non-profit corporation to establish an international mentorship program for alpine climbing.
 Groups such as this were not new.
-Basically all the alpine countries, led by the French who founded their youth mentoring program in the early 90’s, have these groups.
+Basically all the alpine countries, led by the French who founded their youth mentoring program in the early ’90s, have these groups.
 Our own American Alpine Club, despite a determined board-level lobbying effort on my part, was unwilling to create such a program.
 So Eva and I did it ourselves.

 We had immediate and strong support from the outdoor industry: Polartec, Patagonia, Outdoor Research, Grivel, La Sportiva, and Asolo all got on board.
 This was important to me because this cause transcends brand identities.
 In total we organized fundraising that would bring in about $20,000 per year.
-That, combined with numerous smaller, private donors, guaranteed enough money to run and insure Alpine Mentors—at no cost to students—provided that the labor was done on a volunteer basis.
+That, combined with numerous smaller, private donors, guaranteed enough money to run and insure Alpine Mentors at no cost to students—provided that the labor was done on a volunteer basis.

-Mentorship through video?
+Mentorship through Video?

 I’d been wanting to video a group’s entire mentorship process since the beginning.
 But not only is video equipment clunky, it’s a rare person who is comfortable being open, honest, and raw with cameras rolling.
-I didn’t feel right to ask people to share that much.
+It didn’t feel right to ask people to share that much.

 The first nugget of the Alpine Principles video idea formed after I read a book by hedge fund manager Ray Dalio titled Principles: Life and Work.
 The difficulty and audacity of what he attempted, and in many ways (but not always) succeeded in doing, impressed me.
 I began to wonder if we could develop similar principles for climbing.
 If so, what would they be?
 And how would we share them?
 When Dalio came out with his Principles Video, an idea was cemented.
 We could do this.

 With this Alpine Principles video series I know I can reach far more people, though admittedly in a less impactful way.
-And, in future rounds, I can send a camera guy climbing with other experienced alpinists to record their experiences, and let them come up with their own sets of Alpine Principles.
+And in future rounds I can send a camera guy climbing with other experienced alpinists to record their experiences, and let them come up with their own sets of Alpine Principles.
 As I say in one of these videos, I’m under no illusion that I have all the answers.

 It is my sincere hope that using video in this way will help us to teach one another the delicate art of making good decisions in the mountains.
 There are no rules in alpinism.
 But there can certainly be some guardrails.
 Here are the first five principles to get you to the summit, and back, in safety.